 - Not enough reviews

-King Kutter 4 ft Gear Driven Tiller TG 48 YKing Kutter gear-driven rotary tillers are designed to perform with cast iron gear boxes and square tube frame.
+King Kutter gear-driven rotary tillers are designed to perform with cast iron gearboxes and a square tube frame.
 Adjustable skids control cutting depth while rear shield controls soil mix.
 Heavy-duty cast iron gearbox that comes greased for convenience.
-Vented side gear box operates in oil bath, arrives greased.
+Vented side gearbox operates in an oil bath, arrives greased.
 Perfect for vegetable or hobby farmers, landscape contractors, municipal maintenance, nurseries and much more.

 - cutting depth

-- 6 tines per flange provides more dirt mix than the common 4 tines per flange
+- 6 tines per flange provide more dirt mix than the common 4 tines per flange

 - Not enough reviews